-7.3.4 detect.sgh-mpm-context: <auto|single|full>
+9.3.4 detect.sgh-mpm-context: <auto|single|full>

 The multi pattern matcher can have it's context per signature group (full) or globally (single).
-Auto selects between single and full based on the mpm-algo selected. ac and ac-bs use "single".
-All others "full".
-Setting this to "full" with AC requires a lot of memory: 32GB+ for a reasonable rule set.
+Auto selects between single and full based on the mpm-algo selected. ac, ac-bs, ac-ks, hs default to "single".
+Setting this to "full" with mpm-algo: ac or mpm-algo: ac-ks offers better performance.
+Setting this to "full" with mpm-algo: hs is not recommended as it leads to much higher startup time.
+Instead with Hyperscan either detect.profile: high or bigger custom group size settings can be used as explained above which offers better performance than ac and ac-ks even with detect.sgh-mpm-context: full.